ionic-team/ionic-portals-react-native/README.md

 ---

-Ionic Portals is a supercharged native Web View component for iOS and Android that lets you add web-based experiences to native mobile apps.
-It enables native and web teams to better collaborate and bring new and existing web experiences to mobile in a safe, controlled way.
+Ionic Portals is a supercharged native Web View component for iOS and Android that lets you add web-based experiences to React Native mobile apps.
+It enables React Native and web teams to better collaborate and bring new and existing web experiences to mobile in a safe, controlled way.

 ## Getting Started